candlepin/candlepin.github.io/docs/candlepin/hibernate.md

 entityManager().detach(pool);
 ```

 All the code snippets above used my own createEntitlement (listed as [2]).
-Interesting things start to happen when instaed of that method I use our standard method to create test entitlements:
+Interesting things start to happen when instead of that method I use our standard method to create test entitlements:

 ```java
       Entitlement ent = createEntitlement(o, createConsumer(o),